 Davis ignored his father and held the top document close to his face where he scanned the bare minimum of its details.
 Specifically, he went for what kind of weapon this client ordered from their family business.

 He was set back at the equipment that was being ordered.

 “No way… He wants a Burst Strider!?”

-“I thought I never touched them after I admitted them to be duds.
+“I thought I never touched them after admitting they were duds.
 Or does this mean you’ve found a way to fix their defects?”

 Davis should have been happy for one of his creations finally getting purchased after a long time, but his lips curled down before they could form a smile.
 The atmosphere at home was just too heavy.
 He placed the sheet of paper back on top of the right pile then moved to the other side of the desk.

 Checking the pile of already signed documents out of a growing curiosity, Davis saw for himself that this client had a notable fondness for firearms.
 While the legalization of weapons meant almost anyone could be dangerously armed, legal owners of the most dangerous ranged weapons such as guns were quite rare.
 A license for wielding a firearm required strict conformation to a set of rules and passing several qualifications with mandatory renewals every year.
 It was very common for people to break at least one of the rules due to ignorance or lack of concern, which meant having their licenses revoked permanently.